 Stop-and-go driving usually is more efficient in electric vehicles (as opposed to gas powered) because many EVs utilize regenerative braking.
 The constant draw of energy to keep the vehicle moving on the highway (and at higher speeds, too) is taxing on your battery.

 The region you drive is also important because, as previously mentioned, extreme temperatures can interfere with both your EV’s battery and tires.
 Batteries are happiest around 60-70℉ and will experience a 20% decrease in range near freezing (36℉).
 This effect is also seen in higher temps, though to a lesser degree.
+Tires should be used at the temperatures they’re designed for (all-season vs winter tire for example).

 Ready to roll?